falox/hf-samples/README.md

-# Run Open Source AI Models from Hugging Face
+# Running Open Source AI Models from Hugging Face

 This notebook shows you how to use one of the thousands of open source AI models hosted on [Hugging Face](https://hf.co).
 Use these examples to quickly test the behavior of the different models and validate your ideas.